By Justin Bougher

 Many of our clients aggregate customer data from multiple sources into their own Data Warehouse, for data mining and modeling purposes.
 Because Data Warehouses often contain a long history of data and are optimized for complex analytics, users can define segments according to similar affinities seen by other users in the past.
 You can use these segments and audiences for targeting purposes by exporting a set of customer IDs from your Data Warehouse into a SiteSpect data set.
 Once in SiteSpect, the data set can be used to target users, apply variations, or segment reports.
 By exposing the Customer ID in a cookie, data layer or custom header, you can ensure that each of your website’s visitors gets a consistent experience, dictated by modeling and research done with your Data Warehouse.

 Where Other Tools Fall Short

 Compare our integrations with other optimization tools.
 With them, any integration must be built within their software for the particular instance.
 Then, when you implement, you need to use extensive tagging to set this up.
 Assuming you want to capture data, you need to know ahead of time exactly what you want to capture before you go live.
-This severely limits your ability to grow, adapt, and scale your testing efforts.
+This severely limits your ability to grow, adapt, and scale your A/B testing efforts.
 Don’t let that hinder the overall performance potential of your digital channels.